 Jon places significant emphasis on breath awareness and core strengthening exercises and while there is a progressive flow to the class, poses are held longer periods of time.
 Forest Yoga unites mind, body and spirit through the culmination of strength, flexibility and muscle control.

-When not in the yoga studio, you can find Steph on the trails with her husband Stephen and their dog Boogie Woogie, riding her snowboard or mountain bike, eating sushi, or being chased by monkeys in Asia.
+When not in the yoga studio, you can find Steph running or hiking the trails with her dog Boogie Woogie, jumping out of airplanes, climbing, mountain biking, snowboarding, or being chased by monkeys in Asia.